 The reference librarians act as liaisons to the academic disciplines for collection development.
-Each liaison consults with faculty members to obtain purchasing recommendations, and also utilizes selection tools, such as review publications, bibliographies, and publisher catalogs to select materials.
-Ultimate responsibility for collection development lies with the dean of learning resources.
+Each liaison consults with faculty members to obtain purchasing recommendations and uses selection tools, such as review publications and publisher catalogs to select materials.
+Ultimate responsibility for collection development lies with the Director of the Library.

 Materials are selected according to the following criteria:

 - Support of the SCC educational curriculum

 - Correlation/fit with the existing collection

 - Appropriate level

 - Reputation of author or publisher